flexera-public/servicenow/.github/ISSUE_TEMPLATE.md

-### Plugin Name
-[This name of the plugin having an issue]

 ### Issue Type
 [Bug -or- Feature Request -or- New Plugin Request]

+### ServiceNow Release
+[The ServiceNow release where the issue was detected.]

-### Plugin version
+### Integration Version
-[Version of Plugin in use, this can be found in the long_description]
+[Version of Integration in use, this can be found in the System Applications view in ServiceNow]

 ### Scenario:
 [What you are trying to achieve and you can't?]

 ### Steps to Reproduce:
-[If you are filing an issue what are the things we need to do in order to reproduce your problem?
-How are you using this plugin or any resource types & actions it includes?]
+[If you are filing an issue what are the things we need to do in order to reproduce your problem?]

 ### Expected Result:
 [What are you expecting to happen as the consequence of above reproduction steps?]